 Free Camping in Dominguez – Escalante National Conservation Area (DENCCA)The Colorado Escalante Canyon (not to be confused with the Grand Staircase) is near Grand Junction, Colorado on BLM land.
 This is an amazing place hidden in the Upper Colorado Plateau region and our top pick for free camping in Colorado.
 You will be camping with the locals because this is a very scenic and historical part of Colorado but very unknown.
 Don’t worry, the main roads are easy to travel but the side roads will require and 4 wheel drive.
 The canyon scenery is spectacular and offers many rock climbing and rating opportunities.
 The history dates back to ancient times with petroglyphs and settlers’ cabins to explore.
 We wrote about our camping experience at Escalante Canyon.

 Drive the Bachelor Loop in Creede For a Free Trip Through HistoryCreede was founded on mining at the turn of the century and has a 17-mile historic driving tour with well (and not so well) preserved mining equipment.
 The self-driving tour goes through the silver mining district and the Bachelor townsite.
 You can get a guide book in town and follow the loop through mining locations from the 1890s and abandoned ghost towns.
 You will see silver mining equipment, train tresses, ore carts, tailings piles, wildlife and more.
-Fun fact: The Lone Range was filmed here in 2012 and you will recognize mine scenes after driving the loop.
+Fun fact: The Lone

-Rock Climb at the River Park in Buena VistaThe Boulder Garden is a perfect place for kids to
+Rock Climb at the River Park in Buena VistaThe Boulder Garden is a perfect place for kids to boulder and

 Pet an Alpaca on a Rural Colorado FarmAt Sopris Alpaca Farm in Silt, you can pet the cute alpacas and shop in the little boutique in the scenic Colorado River Valley.
 Every weekend there is an Alpaca related craft.
 The weekend we visited, the kids painted wind chimes.
 Bring your camera because the view of the valley, the hogback, and the white-capped Mamm peaks is beautiful.
 The farmhouse, outbuildings, tepee, and alpacas can keep a photographer clicking away all day.